Why you need a content distribution

-Google and other search engines will not know that the article you wrote and that appears on your site is the original and therefore the preferred URL and thus deserving of greater prominence.
+Google and other search engines will not know that the article on your site is the original and preferred URL deserving of greater prominence.

 It's for this reason that before you start sharing your content it needs to first be seen and indexed by the search engines as having originated on your website, not on someone else's.